MadhuNimmo/awesome-reddit-channels/README.md

 I have always felt that Reddit is highly under-rated and under-utilized resource when it comes programming.
-Here's a lit of channels that I have always found useful.Make sure You star the repo, because I will be updating this from time to time.Hope this helps everyone.Thank you :)
+Here's a list of channels that I have always found useful.
+Make sure you star the repo, because I will be updating this from time to time.
+Hope this helps everyone.Thank you :)

+## Contents

 |Position|Channel                                                                  |Followers|
 |--------|-------------------------------------------------------------------------|---------|